 “Speedway” is a classic in the making and Blood Red Saints are a band to watch out for!

-“Love Hate Conspiracies” is the latest album by Blood Red Saints, released on AOR Heaven in 2018.
+“Love Hate Conspiracies” was released on AOR Heaven in 2018.